-It is proposed to retain stormwater on the building rooftop by installing 15 restricted flow roof drains.
-The following calculations assume the roofs will be equipped with standard Watts Model RD-100\A\ADJ Accuflow Roof Drains which will be fully closed.
+It is proposed to retain stormwater on the building rooftop by installing restricted flow roof drains.
+The following calculations assume the roofs will be equipped with standard Watts Model RD-100_A_ADJ Accuflow Roof Drains which will be 100% closed.

 Watts Drainage "Accutrol" roof drain weir data has been used to calculate a practical roof release rate and detention storage volume for the rooftops.
-It should be noted that the "Accutrol" weir has been used as an example only, and that other products may be specified for use, provided that the total roof drain release rate is restricted to match the maximum rate of release indicated in the design sheets, and that sufficient roof storage is provided to meet (or exceed) the resulting volume of detained stormwater.
-Storage volume and controlled release rate are summarized in Table 2:
+It should be noted that the "Accutrol" weir has been used as an example only, and that other products may be specified for use, provided that the total roof drain release rate is restricted to match the maximum rate of release indicated in Table 5.2, and that sufficient roof storage is provided to meet (or exceed) the resulting volume of detained stormwater.
+Storage volume and controlled release rate are summarized in Table 5.2: